Win a World Cup jersey with TNP!

 Q: This year's World Cup will be held in Russia.
 True or False?

-Go to tnp.sg/worldcupjersey to select the correct answer and key in your full name, e-mail and contact number by 1pm on Friday.
+Go to tnp.sg/worldcupjersey to select the correct answer and key in your full name, e-mail and contact number by 1pm tomorrow.
 Winners will be picked in a random draw and notified to collect their prizes.

 1. Jerseys are subject to stock and size availability.